jeffreydunaway/PumpFunMonitor/README.md

 - Providing a consistent and robust API.
 - Helping users and developers avoid common pitfalls.
 - Ensuring compatibility and performance across platforms.

-**You should not modify this file unless you are developing NumPy itself.**
-For most users, this file is only of interest for understanding how NumPy is initialized and managed internally.